 2) Application submitted

-If the Principal, student and parents decide to move forward with the application, the formal process begins.
-Parents and student may either apply online (recommended) or contact us to receive copies of the application forms.
+If the admissions coordinator, student, and parents decide to move forward with the application, the formal process begins.
+Parents and student submit the application online (recommended) or contact us if you have any more questions.

-The application is reviewed by the teaching staff to determine if the school can likely meet the academic needs of the student.
-If the teachers feel TNS is a good fit for the student an interview is scheduled with the Admission Committee.
-If the teachers do not feel they can meet the student’s needs, the process ends and the family is notified by the Principal.
+The application, references, and transcripts are reviewed by the admissions coordinator and teaching staff to determine if the school can likely meet the academic needs of the student.
+If the teachers feel TNS is a good fit for the student an interview is scheduled during the second or third visit with the student.
+If the teachers do not feel they can meet the student’s needs, the process ends and the family is notified by the Admissions Coordinator.

-4) Admission Committee Interview with student and family
+4) Admission Coordinator and/or Teacher Interview with student and family

-The Admission Committee interview provides a chance for the family to ask in-depth questions about being a part of the school.
-The committee also reviews the Student Agreements with the student, and talks with the parents about parent involvement, financial concerns and next steps.
+The interview provides a chance for the family to ask in-depth questions about being a part of the school.
+The phases include discussing the Student Agreements at the school in addition to the time with the Admissions Coordinator to go over parent involvement and expectations.
+This interview may happen at any time during the visiting process and allows the family to also ask important questions.

 What to Bring to the Admission Interview